How To Use OVA files with VirtualBox

 - Download and install VirtualBox if you don’t have it already.

 It may take a little while to import OVA files.
 I recently imported a new Mac OS image and it took over an hour.
-A previous Linux image took a mere ten minutes so you may or may not need to be patient.
+A previous Linux image took a mere ten minutes so you may or may not need to be patient waiting for VirtualBox to install the operating system on your virtual machine.
 The procedure is fairly reliable, though, so it is safe to go have a coffee or something while it’s working.
+Just let the setup process run until it’s finished.

 When you select the OVA file to import, the main details of the VM appear in the center of the import box.
 You can change some details but not others.
 If you don’t change them here, you can modify some of them later in the main Settings menu within VirtualBox.